- An A4 music magazine advertisement for the release of a new single.

 Released last year this concept album is inspired by the band's upbringing in the suburbs of Houston and according to frontman Win Butler “is neither a love letter to, nor an indictment of, the suburbs – it's a letter from the suburbs.”
 A Short film called 'Scenes from the Suburbs' directed by Spike Jonze accompanied the album.

-Coldplay-Viva La Vida or Death and all his friend
+Coldplay-Viva La Vida or Death and all his friends

 <